Close

 Economic damages are based on your financial losses that directly result from the car accident.
 As mentioned before, medical bills are perhaps the most noticeable and significant economic damages in these kinds of cases.
 Even if you have health insurance to pay your medical expenses, you might still be burdened with high deductibles.
 You should also claim the cost of replacing your vehicle and any income you lost from missing work.

 Some smaller economic losses that might add up over time include travel expenses to get to your doctors.
-Not everyone lives near a hospital, or they need to see specialists that are very far away.
+Not everyone lives near a hospital, or they need to see specialists who are very far away.
 Travel expenses, including gas, flights, and lodging, may be added to your economic damages.

-Non-economic damages are more amorphous as they are based on your experienced during and after the crash and are often unrelated to money.
+Non-economic damages are more amorphous as they are based on your experience during and after the crash and are often unrelated to money.
 Widely known examples of non-economic damages are pain and suffering, which may be physical and emotional.
 You can also claim humiliation, loss of enjoyment of your life, and even reputational damage.

 Punitive Damages